HimangiM/SpaceTimeEmb/README.md

 # SpaceTimeEmb Updates

+### 7 July, 2017
+  - Binary classification using SVM: (disciplinary - 0, inter-disciplianry - 1)
+    - Total users : 165,861
+    - Result for 75% training, 25% testing - 0.886771976366
+    - Assumptions - Time window of 5 taken from 1969, 1971, 1973, 74, 75 and so on.
+Experiment of taking the time window with respect to the user to be done.
+                  - Ignoring the node if not present at some time point, creating a virtual node in place of it to be done.

 ### 4 July, 2017
-  - Generate a file manually that will have the contents as: author|representation|domain/labels. (domain/labels - Database, Data Mining, Artificial Intelligence, Information Analysis)
+  - Generate a file manually that will have the contents as: representation|domain/labels. (domain/labels - disciplinary, inter-disciplinary)
-  - Perform the classification.
-Taking some percentage of the file (say 75%) and prediction on the rest (25%).
-Input will be       the representation and output will be one of the 4 classes.
-  - Find out the Macro F1- score for the analysis.
-  - Experiment:
-    Considering the time window with respect to the user node i.e, when the user published his first paper, from thereafter         taking the window.

 ### 3 July, 2017
   - On the generated graphs, run the SpaceTimeEmb algorithm taking a time window of 5 to get the representation of every node.

 ### 2 July, 2017
 ### DBLP Dataset